 You can also look for swimming costumes that have a bra fitted into it.

 For bikini shopping I would normally suggest a shop such at Bravissimo which caters women with large breasts.
 Due to this the bikinis and swimming costumes are designed to help support your chest in a way that will cause minimal stress to your neck and your upper back.
-They have not yet reopened but can still advise you online.

 If you find that generally your breasts are unsupported in your bra it is worth having a bra fitting.
 You can read more information about this in my blog: Why you should wear the correct size bra